Set Up a Webhook Destination

 FieldDescription

-urlThe endpoint URL where the webhook notifications will be sent, as entered in the request.
+urlThe endpoint URL where the webhook notifications will be sent as specified in the request

-typeThe type of the webhook destination, , as entered in the request.
+typeThe type of the webhook destination as specified in the request

-eventCodesAn array of event codes that will trigger the webhook, as entered in the request.
+eventCodesAn array of event codes that will trigger the webhook, as specified in the request

-publicKeyThe public key used for used to validate the incoming webhook at the given URL.
+publicKeyThe public key to validate the incoming webhook at the given URL

-Please pay special attention to your publicKey when validating the webhooks sent to the URL listed.
+Pay special attention to your publicKey when validating the webhooks sent to the listed URL.

-If you need to get the publicKey again, or see what current events you are subscribed to accross multiple destinations, you can use the List destinations API.
-This is a GET request that retrieves the destination created on the previous page, as well as any other destination addresses associated on the account with the same tennantId.
+To get the publicKey again, or see what current events you are subscribed to across multiple destinations, send the GET /hook/v1/destinations request.
+It retrieves the destination created on the previous page, as well as any other destination addresses associated on the account with the same tennantId.